mariasmfportela/YeaZ-batcher/readme.txt

 Alternativelly create a virtual environment in the command line with python 3.9 (conda create -n myenv python=3.9), then activate the environment (conda activate myenv) and install the necessary packages from the requirements.txt file (pip install -r requirements.txt).

+Download the parameters for the neural network:
+Download the parameters for segmenting bright-field images from: https://drive.google.com/file/d/1vnhkp54McM836yczh4F-YYJwPahbTsY0.
+Put the file in the folder /unet.
+Download the parameters for segmenting phase contrast images from: https://drive.google.com/file/d/1tcdl34Aq11mrPVlyu0Qd4rUigw_6948b.
+Put the file in the folder /unet.
+Check the original https://github.com/rahi-lab/YeaZ-GUI for updates.

 DIRECTORY STRUCTURE
 The code assumes the following directory structure: